gatsbyjs/gatsby/packages/gatsby-plugin-manifest/README.md

 The hybrid option allows the most flexibility while still not requiring you to create most icons sizes manually.

-### Manual config
+### Manual mode
-In the manual config, you are responsible for defining the entire web app manifest and providing the defined icons in the static directory.
-Only icons you provide will be added.
+In the manual mode, you are responsible for defining the entire web app manifest and providing the defined icons in the static directory.
+Only icons you provide will be available.
+There is no automatic resizing done for you.
 See the example below:

 ```javascript
 // In your gatsby-config.js